Remote patient monitoring: Limitations

-RPM is highly dependent on the individual’s motivation to manage their health.
-Without the patient’s willingness to be an active participant in their care, RPM implementation will likely fail.
-Cost is also a barrier to its widespread use.
+RPM is highly dependent on the individual's motivation to manage their health.
+Without the patient's willingness to be an active participant in their care, RPM implementation will likely fail.

-There is a lack of reimbursement guidelines for RPM services, which may deter its incorporation into clinical practice.

 The shift of accountability associated with RPM brings up liability issues.
 There are no clear guidelines in respect to whether clinicians have to intervene every time they receive an alert regardless of the urgency.

 The continuous flow of patient data requires a dedicated team of health care providers to handle the information, which may, in fact, increase the workload.
 Although technology is introduced with the intent to increase efficiency, it can become a barrier to some healthcare providers that are not technological.

 There are common obstacles that health informatics technologies encounter that applies to RPM.
 Depending on the comorbidities monitored, RPM involves a diverse selection of devices in its implementation.
 Standardization is required for data exchange and interoperability among multiple components.
 Furthermore, RPM deployment is highly dependent on an extensive wireless telecommunications infrastructure, which may not be available or feasible in rural areas.
 Since RPM involves transmission of sensitive patient data across telecommunication networks, information security is a concern.
 Debate surrounds the potential cybersecurity issues of RPM, including the likelihood of hacks which could pull personal medical data.
 Additionally, most remote monitoring devices are limited to single-user applications, and could be expanded in the future for better inclusion of multi-user technologies.

+Reimbursement

+United States

+Since 2020, Medicare fully covers doctors and other medical staff receiving payment for RPM patient setup and training.
+This is then followed by a fixed monthly amount for operating health monitoring devices and logging patient readings.
+Medicaid also covers these procedures in 34 states.

+Cigna, Humana and UnitedHealth Care are among the large private U.S. private health insurance companies that offer members to track certain health data, such as blood pressure, glucose values and other metrics, and send them to their virtual primary care providers who can review the data during patient visits.
+Some of these plans include coverage of the use of medical devices for remote patient monitoring.

+Germany

+Digital health applications (known as DiGA in German: "Digitale Gesundheitsanwendungen") have been eligible for nationwide insurance coverage since the end of 2019 through a fast-track application process.
+Medical devices that are used for remote patient monitoring through apps, have to be considered Category I (low risk) or IIa (low-medium risk) to be eligible.
+Telehealth and coaching, even when combined with remote patient monitoring through wearables, is not directly covered by the DiGA directive, but needs to be reimbursed separately under different provisions.